There are practical things you need to do when someone dies. This can be hard to deal with at such a difficult time.

 To qualify, you must have been the husband, wife, or civil partner of the person who has died.

 These benefits are based on your partner's National Insurance contributions.
-To find out if you are able to get either of these benefits, contact your local benefits agency or look on the Department for Work and Pensions website.
+To find out if you can get either of these benefits, contact your local benefits agency or look on the Department for Work and Pensions website.

 Unusual situations affecting funerals